thomasclarke1969/documentation/quick-start/android/install.md

 ##Install the Layer SDK Jar

+*Note:* The following guide is for [Android Studio](https://developer.android.com/sdk/index.html).
+If you are developing with Eclipse, you can follow [these instructions](https://support.layer.com/hc/en-us/articles/204177954-Building-Layer-with-Eclipse).
+When you are done, return here and set up the AndroidManifest.xml file in your app by following the example below.

 When building your project, you can include the Layer SDK through maven, or link directly to the JAR file.

 #### AAR (referenced by maven)